juancortez/shpeaustin/README.md

  1. To update the newsletter information displayed on the main page, download the HTMLs source of the latest newsletter and place it with the newsletter in the /views/newsletters folder.
  2. Go to the /models/global.js file, change the clearRedisDatabase variable to TRUE, and increase the revision number
  3. In the terminal, start up the node server `node app.js`.
+ 4. Open up another terminal tab and run `gulp` to run the gulpfile.js
- 4. Open up another terminal tab and navigate to the /utils folder and run the update.sh file. `./update.sh`
+ 5. After all the gulp tasks are done, open up another terminal tab and navigate to the /utils folder and run the update.sh file. `./update.sh`
- 5. Go back to the /models/globals.js file and reset clearRedisDatabase to FALSE
+ 6. Go back to the /models/globals.js file and reset clearRedisDatabase to FALSE
  7. Verify that all the files successfully updated by re-running the node application `node app.js`
  8. Run `cf push shpeaustin` to update the data on BlueMix.
+ 9. Commit all of the code to Github.
+Most of the changes should be in the public/dist folder, globals.js file, and newsletter data
- 9. The application now has the newest data and it is all cached on the database!
+ 10. The application now has the newest data and it is all cached on the database!

 [austinshpe.org]: http://austinshpe.org
 [shpeaustin.mybluemix.net]: http://shpeaustin.mybluemix.net